nal-labs/docs/source/chain/Tokens.md

 #### Bottom Line

 The security model of any blockchain system is only as strong as its lowest common denominator.
-At the moment, **it's important to understand that the security of Nal Mainnet is dependent on a [multisig(opens in a new tab)](https://etherscan.io/address/0x3Da41e13c9a01a20a91B1d9603357d0d89BEBfAe)** managed jointly by the Nal Security Council.
+At the moment, **it's important to understand that the security of Nal Mainnet is dependent on a [multisig](https://etherscan.io/address/0x3Da41e13c9a01a20a91B1d9603357d0d89BEBfAe)** managed by the Nal Security Council.